bugfender/BugfenderSDK-iOS/README.md

 BFLog("Hello world!") // use BFLog as you would use NSLog
 ```

+You may also want to specify a logging level by using the following helper functions:

+- `Bugfender.print(...)`: Default log.
+- `Bugfender.warning(...)`: Warning log.
+- `Bugfender.error(...)`: Error log.

 # Using Bugfender (Objective-C)

 Make Bugfender available project-wide by adding the following line to the `.pch` file: